 A minor penalty may be because you have breached a code of practise or condition of living, such as making too much noise or covering your smoke alarm.
 You will be given a penalty from an authorised person within the University community (usually your Warden or Security).

-Penalties can include a fine of up to £200, a final written warning or a temporary ban of University premises.
-You must make sure that the conditions of your minor penalty are met before the deadline, otherwise you could face further disciplinary action.
+Penalties can include attending a compulsory workshop, a fine of up to £200, a final written warning or a temporary ban of University premises.
+You must make sure that the conditions of your minor penalty are met before the deadline that you are given, otherwise you could face further disciplinary action.

-Where there have been several minor misconduct penalties for the same thing, you also might face further disciplinary action by having to attend a panel hearing.
+Where there have been several minor misconduct penalties for the similar offenses, you also might face further disciplinary action by having to attend a panel hearing.